RealGreenDragon/linux_configs/ubuntu_18_04.md

 sudo reboot
 ```

-## Software (if not specified, latest available version will be installed)
+## Software (if not specified, latest available x64 en-us version will be installed)

 ### General